MaryPimenova/css_html_workbook/README.md

 ```
 This approach works for both margin and padding.

+## Margin collapsing

+The margin-top and margin-bottom are sometimes combined into one, with a size equal to the largest of them (or the size of one if they are equal).
+This behavior is known as <code>margin</code> collapsing.

+Main rules:
+1. For left and right margins, the collapse is __never__ applied.
+2. If both margin values are positive, then the largest value is selected from them and it is set as the distance between the blocks.
+3. With the same values of margins, one of them is taken as the distance between blocks.
+4. When using negative margins, the size of the collapsed margin is calculated as the sum of the largest positive margin and the smallest negative (largest modulo) margin.
+5. If all margins are negative, the size of the collapsed margin is equal to the smallest (greatest modulo) margin.
+This applies to nested elements as well as adjacent elements.

+Collapse cancelling

+Collapsing is not always required when laying out a page, and in some cases it even "breaks" the design.
+Therefore, you should know in which cases the collapse works and in which it does not.

+Collapse doesn't work:

+1. for elements that have the padding property set;
+2. for elements that have a border on the collapse side;
+3. on elements with absolute positioning, i.e. those with position set to absolute;
+4. on floating elements (for them, the float property is set to left or right);
+5. for inline or inline-block elements;
+6. for flex elements (whose parent has the display property set to flex or inline-flex);
+7. for \<html\>.

 ## Borders
 Element borders are located between margin and padding.
 In styles, borders are defined by the properties of the border group:
 <code>border-color: #000;</code> - *цвет границы*